 It’s been two years since horrifying footage showed a top greyhound trainer punching and kicking his dogs, leading to a state government inquiry into the industry.

 A shocking report confirmed what many feared: widespread and deeply rooted animal welfare failures.
-Despite a two-year reform period given to the industry, over 12 months in, we’ve seen absolutely no improvement in the lives of greyhounds.
+Despite a two-year reform period given to the industry, we’ve seen little to no improvement in the lives of greyhounds.
 In just six months, there have been a staggering 561 injuries, including 149 major injuries and 90 life-threatening ones, not to mention on-track deaths and countless hidden off-track tragedies.

 This horrific cruelty cannot continue.
-Greyhound racing is already banned in many parts of America, Wales, and most recently, New Zealand.
 It’s time for the South Australian government to hear the voice of its people.
 Most South Australians agree this industry needs to be stopped.
 We desperately need your help to shield these vulnerable greyhounds from ongoing suffering.

 Inquiry into the South Australian greyhound racing industry